racket/rhombus/rhombus/0000-rhombus.md

 proposal._

 _The keyword prefix and `=` for default values are not binding operators.
-They are specific to the syntax of `function`._
+They are specific to the syntax of `fun`._

 If an argument name is the same as its keyword (just without the `'`s), then the `:` argument name can be omitted.
 That only works for